aCube1/RBT-16-Reference/README.md

 | 1    | Tiled  | 2      | `64; 4 x 16` | 1024x1024 | Can move each layer independently    |
 | 2    | Bitmap | 2      | `256`        | 320x200   | Double buffered                      |

-The rendering output is VGA complaint[^4]:
+The rendering output is VGA complaint[^3]:

 - Tiled: `QVGA -> 320x240`
 - Bitmap: `CGA -> 320x200`

 On bitmap mode, the output mode is still `QVGA` with black bars.
 Even though the `Mode 2` is `CGA`, it cannot directly use the `RGB332` color format.

 There's 4 palettes for each background and foreground layers; 4 palettes of 16 colors each.
 Those palettes must be loaded before usage, and can only use the fixed default 256 color palette[^1].
 Palettes can be switched by setting the 2-bits `palette` metadata in `OAM/BlockMap` when sending to the `PPU`.

-> [!NOTE] Changes to Mode 0 and 1:
+> NOTES:
-> Mode 0: Maybe it's better to have 1 layer that can move independently, but the other 3 move together.
+> (aCube) - Mode 0: Maybe it's better to have 1 layer that can move independently, but the other 3 move together.
-> Mode 1: Maybe add one more layer that move independently.
+> (aCube) - Mode 1: Maybe add one more layer that move independently.

 ---

-- APU:
+- APU: Z80 running at 4MHz

-    - Chip: RBS - Real Blast Sound (Emulated).
   - PSG: 4 square and noise channels.
   - PCM: 4 sample channels; Sample Rate 8-bits.

+> TODO: APU's capabilities are yet to be defined.
+Subject to changes: _Chip; PSG Channels; PCM Channels._

 - CPU must send commands to the APU FIFO buffer, each command set the attributes and data of each channel.
 To send any command to a channel, is necessary to send a command data to the correct register.